cau-riken/zaviewer/README.md

 * All axis must have the same layer/overlay composition.

-Parameters:
+##### 1.1.2 Parameters

+The script will ask you the following parameters:

-1. output directory, where the generated files will be saved,
+* output directory, where the generated files will be saved,
-2. input directory, where the source files are stored:
+* input directory, where the source files are stored as explained below:

-    The following conventions must be followed so the script will access your data :
+    The conventions detailed below must be followed so the script will be able to import your data :

     * axis directories are located in the input directory, at least 1 must be defined (`coronal`, `sagittal`, `axial`)
     * axis directory contains layers (for raster images) and overlays subdirectories (for region delineations)
     * Layers directory name must contain :